Compliance

 In contrast to CPRA, it designs its regulations based on an understanding that privacy is considered a fundamental human right in the EU.

-In GDPR's classification, separate treatment for processing classified SPI includes:
+In GDPR’s classification, separate treatment for processing classified SPI include:

 • Personal data revealing ethnic or racial origin, political opinions, religious or philosophical beliefs